androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 ### Create a Dockerfile

-Docker image instructions are stored in a file called `Dockerfile`.
+Instructions for creating docker image are stored in a file called `Dockerfile`.
 We are going to use multi-staged builds which means our Dockerfile will include two or more stages i.e. parts of the build process than can be discarded after producing some output.

-For us, the first stage is going to be a node process that installs dependencies and then does builds react applications using something along the lines of `npm install && npm run build`.
+For us, the first stage is going to be a node process that installs dependencies and then builds the react applications using something along the lines of `npm install && npm run build`.
 These instructions are pretty straightforward and React developers should feel right at home.

 Let's see how the first stage looks like in a Dockerfile: